Tehran water shortage: Calls for evacuation of Tehran

+On 20 November 2025, President Masoud Pezeshkian said in a speech in Qazvin that if rainfall did not occur in Tehran by December, water rationing would be necessary, and that continued drought conditions could ultimately require the evacuation of the city.
+He said that there were parts of Tehran that were sinking up to 30 centimetres per year and that Tehran was facing a catastrophe.
+A potential site for relocation could be Makran, something that Iranian government had been considering since January 2025.
+Critics of the relocation say that the region around Makran is underdeveloped, exposed to security risks and far from ready to host a national capital, with some arguing that such a move would be impossible because of high inflation and the sanctions imposed on Iran.

 Water injustice

 Water access in Tehran is marked by significant inequalities, disproportionately affecting low-income communities, informal settlements, and refugee populations.
 Many marginalized groups in the southern and peripheral areas of the city lack access to the official drinking water network, forcing them to rely on illegal connections or unsafe water sources which leads to health risks, social conflicts, and vulnerability.
 The unequal distribution of water infrastructure means that informal settlements – often unrecognized by municipal authorities - are frequently excluded from water supply priorities during shortages.

 Environmental justice concerns in Tehran also stem from historical shifts in water governance.
 Historically, mahallas (neighborhood communities) played a key role in distributing water resources equitably through decentralized governance.
 These local institutions managed water-sharing arrangements, dispute resolution, and infrastructure maintenance, ensuring a participatory approach to water governance.
 However, the shift to a state-controlled system has weakened community involvement, leading to a lack of representation for vulnerable populations in water-related decision-making and exacerbating disparities in access and affordability.

-Additionally, Iran’s broader water policies contribute to systemic inequalities.
+Additionally, Iran's broader water policies contribute to systemic inequalities.
 Large-scale infrastructure projects, including inter-basin water transfers and excessive dam construction, prioritize industrial and urban development in wealthier central regions, often at the expense of rural and marginalized urban populations.
-This has led scholars to characterize Iran’s water governance as an example of environmental racism, where ethnic minority communities such as Khuzestan Arabs, Mazandaran Gilaks, and Kurds face heightened water scarcity.
+This has led scholars to characterize Iran's water governance as an example of environmental racism, where ethnic minority communities such as Khuzestan Arabs, Mazandaran Gilaks, and Kurds face heightened water scarcity.